Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: E / B -separating complex linear operators and spectral properties

 The spin-preserving fields $\underline{P}_E$ and $\underline{P}_B$ enjoy several conceptual advantages over the scalar fields $(E,B)$ or the complex scalar $\underline{S}=E+iB$.
 By construction they retain the geometric nature of the underlying polarization field: they remain spin-2 quantities with amplitudes and polarization angles that may (with due caution) be interpreted locally in map space.
 Although the meaning of these angles requires care (they are the angles after \textit{E}/\textit{B} filtering, not necessarily those of the underlying emission components) their interpretation remains considerably more direct than that of scalar fields obtained through the spin-2 $\rightarrow$ spin-0 conversion.

+{The practical distinction between the spin-preserving $B$-family field $(Q_B,U_B)$ and the scalar $B$ map is therefore not that one contains more information than the other.
+On the full sky they are related by linear transformations.
+The difference is one of representation.
+The field $(Q_B,U_B)$ remains a spin-2 polarization field: it has an amplitude $P_B$, an angle $\psi_B$, and can be modelled with complex spectral parameters that retain the same interpretation as those of $P$.
+By contrast, the scalar $B$ map is sign-changing and its absolute value $|B|$ is a non-linear quantity whose spectral parameters are harder to interpret (and ultimately as shown in Sec.~\ref{sec:applications_cmb}, this distinction matters in concrete applications for CMB science, \textit{e.g.}, masking strategy).}

-One could be worried that $\underline{P}_E$ and $\underline{P}_B$ are somewhat ``coordinate dependent'' whereas $E$ and $B$ are not.
-However, this is simply entirely analogous to the familiar distinction between the spin–2 field $\underline{P}=Q+iU$ and the scalar temperature $T$: $\underline{P}_E$ and $\underline{P}_B$ are spin–2 fields that transform with a phase under local rotations of the polarization basis, while $E$ and $B$ are scalar, basis–invariant quantities built from them.
+One might worry that $\underline{P}_E$ and $\underline{P}_B$ are somewhat ``coordinate dependent'' whereas $E$ and $B$ are not.
+However, this is analogous to the familiar distinction between the spin–2 field $\underline{P}=Q+iU$ and the scalar temperature $T$: $\underline{P}_E$ and $\underline{P}_B$ are spin–2 fields that transform with a phase under local rotations of the polarization basis, while $E$ and $B$ are scalar, basis–invariant quantities built from them.
 While the coordinates of these spin-2 objects in a specific basis are obviously not basis independent, $\underline{P}_E$ and $\underline{P}_B$ taken as proper spin-2 objects are just as coordinate independent as $\underline{P}$, $E$, $B$ or $T$ are.

 A further advantage is the closure relation, which holds identically at all frequencies and at every order in any spectral expansion.
 This allows a direct, term-by-term comparison between the full field and its gradient- and curl-like contributions.
 In particular, differences between the moments of $\underline{P}$, $\underline{P}_E$, and $\underline{P}_B$ admit an immediate physical interpretation in terms of the relative spectral behaviour of the corresponding spatial patterns.